alanng10/class-lang/Docue/Article/Word/a.md

 Word "balance" has meaning that is money balance.

-Word "pay" has meaning that is pay entity.
+Word "payment" has meaning that is pay entity.

 Word "intern" has meaning that is internal.